zacharyedwardbull/pycycling/README.md

 Please refer to the Bleak repository for more information about supported platforms.

 ## Disclaimer
-__I take no responsibility if the use of this package breaks your trainer or device.
+__I take no responsibility if the use of this package breaks your turbo trainer or stationary bike.
 Use at your own risk!
 It has only been tested with a Tacx NEO 2T trainer.__

 ## Supported protocols